IAA-InvCodes/P-MILOS/README.md

 * The value of Stokes U
 * The value of Stokes V

-This is an example of a profile file containing the Stokes parameters of spectral line number 1 in 30 wavelength positions, from -350 to + 665 mA:
+This is an example of a file containing the Stokes parameters of spectral line number 1 in 30 wavelength positions, from -350 to + 665 mA:

 ```
 1	-350.000000	9.836711e-01	6.600326e-04	4.649822e-04	-3.694108e-03